SimplyVC/panic/README.md

 **Optional but recommended for maximum security**

 Apply your own SSL certificate signed by a certificate authority.
-The SSL certificate (cert.pem) and the key (key.pem) should be inputted in the `panic/certificates` folder, and they should replace the existing dummy files.
-Note that these dummy files were given just for convenience as the UI server won't start without them, however, for maximum security these must be replaced.
+The SSL certificate (cert.pem) and the key (key.pem) should be placed in the `panic/certificates` folder, and they should replace the existing dummy files.
+Note that these dummy files were given just for convenience as the Installer server won't start without them, however, for maximum security these must be replaced.

 We suggest reading [this](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/) for more details on SSL certificates, and how to generate a self signed certificate in case you do not want to obtain a certificate signed by a certificate authority.
 However, for maximum security, the self signed certificate option is not recommended.